MarwanAbdellah/MCP_Livekit_ENG-AR_Agent/README.md

-# 🎤 Capstone: LiveKit Voice AI Workflow
+# MCP connected LiveKit Voice AI Workflow

 This project implements a **LiveKit-powered Voice AI Workflow** in Python.
 It allows users to **speak directly to the system**, process their input using **Speech-to-Text (STT)**, apply **LLM-based reasoning**, and return responses in **AI-generated speech** using **Text-to-Speech (TTS)**.